Capitol City Opera

 Please also visit our Season Sponsors page to see a list of generous individuals and families that support Capitol City Opera.

-Dinner and a Diva lovers will be able to combine a great evening of wonderful dining and highlights from Georges Bizet's 'Carmen' on Tuesday, March 18 at Petite Auberge in Toco Hills.
+Dinner and a Diva lovers will be able to combine a great evening of wonderful dining and music by Capitol City's Opera's Three Tenors on Tuesday, Apr.
+15 at Petite Auberge in Toco Hills, and Tuesday, Apr.
+22 at Sugo in Johns Creek.

 Dido and Aeneas